nneves/3DPrinterInterface/README.md

 3d Printers/electronic boards/microcontrollers tested hardware
 ----------------------
+* Currently using an Ultimaker 3d printer

-Currently testing with R2C2 electronic board from this project: https://github.com/nneves/R2C2_WebInterface
+* Also testing with R2C2 electronic board from this project: https://github.com/nneves/R2C2_WebInterface

-Using MBED microcontroller (could also use an Arduino) for a 3d printer emulator (without any logic, just receives USB serialport data and responds back with an 'ok' when it finds and ENTER - no gcode validation nor other logic): http://mbed.org/users/botdream/code/3dprinter_usbserialport_emulator/
+* Using MBED microcontroller (could also use an Arduino) for a 3d printer emulator (without any logic, just receives USB serialport data and responds back with an 'ok' when it finds and ENTER - no gcode validation nor other logic): http://mbed.org/users/botdream/code/3dprinter_usbserialport_emulator/

-Also using /dev/null interface for dummy tests.
+* Also using /dev/null interface for dummy tests.

 License
 ----------------------